pbenner/pbenner.github.io/index.md

 1. Choudhary, K., DeCost, B. Atomistic Line Graph Neural Network for improved materials property predictions. npj Comput Mater 7, (2021).
 1. Katz, G.; Caragea, C.; Shabtai, A. Vertical Ensemble Co-Training for Text Classification.
 ACM Trans.
 Intell.
 Syst.
 Technol.
 2018, 9, 21:1–21:23”

+### Invertible Neural Networks for Small Angle Scattering ([S. Laskina](https://bamescience.github.io/team/sofya), [B. Pauw](https://lookingatnothing.com))

+Scattering techniques, such as small-angle X-ray or neutron scattering, provide information on the fine structure of materials by measuring the intensity of waves scattered via an interference process.
+While this interference process can be accurately described in mathematics as a Fourier transform of the probed electron density, not all the information contained therein is recorded in the measurement process.
+The information loss is of such a magnitude that the retrieval of practically-relevant structural information falls under the class of inverse problems.
+For analyzing single datasets, a bespoken model can usually be constructed.
+For processing larger quantities of data, however, such as collected at well-functioning laboratory instruments or large facilities, an initial clustering and indication of the class and size of scatterers involved would already be a good step forwards.
+A reliable, universal clustering method does not exist as yet.
+We attempt to address this problem using invertible neural networks trained on theoretical scatterers with their analytical SAS intensities.
+Somewhat surprisingly, our method is able to reliably identify size and shape parameters.
+This shows that invertible neural networks may have large potential to help interpret small-angle scattering measurements.
+Ideally, we hope that this work is a first step towards a fully automated SAS data processing workflow.

 ## Lectures

 ### Machine Learning in Bioinformatics - FU Berlin